SirJson/simple-dash-improved/README.md

 ## Upcomming

 - A Chrome / Firefox-like Online Searchbar
-  - For me simple-dash replaces the new tab option and I always missed the direct search from that page.
+  - For me simple-dash replaces the new tab option and I always missed the direct search from that page